emartech/librato-api/README.md

 [![Coverage Status](https://coveralls.io/repos/github/emartech/librato-api/badge.svg?branch=master)](https://coveralls.io/github/emartech/librato-api?branch=master)
 [![Dependencies Status](https://david-dm.org/emartech/librato-api.svg)](https://david-dm.org/emartech/librato-api)

-A Librato backend API client library and a simple CLI tool.

-This package allows you to manage your Librato backend configuration, but is not intended to submit stats.
+This package allows you to manage your Librato backend configuration and query time series data, but it is not intended to submit metric data.
 There are other packages doing that in a better way.

-It can also be used to query metrics time series values by supplying start\_time, end\_time, and other optional parameters to #getMetric.

 For a full description of the Librato API see the official [Librato API](https://www.librato.com/docs/api/) documentation.

 At the moment support for the following sections is implemented:
 Authentication, Pagination, Metrics, Spaces, Charts, Alerts, Services, Sources.
+Note the official API does not expose visual layout of spaces yet, only contents.

 Explicit support for the following sections is missing:
 Annotations, API Tokens, Jobs, Snapshots and Measurements Beta.